WHAT'S REALLY IMPORTANT

-Happily married couples also refrain from doing or saying anything that would risk embarrassing or hurting each other's feelings.
+Happily married couples also refrain from doing or saying anything that would risk embarrassing a partner or hurting each other's feelings.
 Any critical comments are made tactfully and are only spoken in private.
-The temptation to say something hurtful is resisted.
+The temptation to say something hurtful is always resisted.

 Individuals in successful marriages make a point of enjoying and cultivating common interests, such as dancing, music, movies, reading, travel and attending cultural or sports events.
 They enjoy having fun doing things together, including sharing simple pleasures.

 Communication plays a critical role in a successful marriage.
 Being able to talk things over, especially when there is some kind of disagreement or misunderstanding, is crucial.
 You have to have the capacity to argue honestly and objectively with each other without getting emotionally worked up or becoming antagonistic about it.

 Arguing well is healthy and constructive.
 Getting confrontational or becoming silent and going into a funk is not.
 As John W. Gardner stated, “It's not necessary to see eye to eye, just heart to heart.”
 Also, as the comedienne Phyllis Diller advised, “Never go to bed mad.
 Stay up and fight.”
 She is right.